Director: Lee Unkrich

 Coco marks a significant new direction for animation powerhouse, Pixar, in choosing to focus their story on an actual culture and celebrated festival; Mexico’s Día de Muertos (Day of the Dead).
 Traditionally Pixar has focused their films on more fantastical stories such as superheroes, Toys who are alive and talking fish.
 It’s hard not to draw similarities to Disney’s Moana, which focused on Polynesian culture and history.
 It’s a welcome change to see these animation studios centering stories on these cultures with rich values, history, and mythos.

 In Santa Cecelia, Mexico, Miguel dreams of becoming a musician despite his family banning any kind of music from their household due to his great, great grandfather abandoning his family to pursue his dream of playing music.
 Despite the tight-knitted bond Miguel shares with his family, they reject his aspirations and discourage him from his dream.
 After a serious disagreement with his grandmother, Miguel decides to follow in the footsteps of his idol, De La Cruz, and prove his talent.
-Unfortunately for Miguel, true some mishaps, he finds himself transported to the Land of the Dead where he’s reunited with his past relatives.
+Unfortunately for Miguel, through some mishaps, finds himself transported to the Land of the Dead where he’s reunited with his past relatives.

 Coco is one of Pixar’s most visually appealing films yet.
-It’s a canvass of vibrant colours and smooth animation bringing this land of the Dead alive.
+It’s a canvass of vibrant colours and smooth animation, bringing this land of the Dead alive.
 The Day of the Dead is an already visually impressive festival that lends itself perfectly to Pixar’s creative team.
 Perhaps even more impressive are the songs in Coco.
-Pixar is not known for having musical numbers or songs in their films, a feat someone as miserable as me has always appreciated, but even I have to admit the music is great and seamlessly realizes the beauty of Spanish guitar.
+Pixar is not known for having musical numbers or songs in their films, a feat someone as miserable as me has always appreciated, but even I have to admit the music is great and seamlessly realize the beauty of Spanish guitar.

 Rating: 3.75 / 5 Tequila Sunrises